LewisFreitas/proofile/README.md

 The user stories will resemble a lot proof-of-existence or marketplace ones with a couple of twists.

 1. You upload a drum beat you are proud of.
 This will create a timestamped verifiable proof of ownership.
 You can then start a license sale for an amount of Ether or any ERC20 token.
 2. You can buy a usage license for a guitar riff that a user uploaded.
 He asks for 100 PRF (proofile ERC-20 tokens) and 0.01 ETH.
-You buy it for Ether.
+You buy it with Ether.
 You can prove that you bought a license (forever!)
 3. You just took an amazing picture.
 3 bloggers are interestead in using it, you start a license sale so they can buy it.
 4. There's been a car blocking your garage entrance for 2 weeks.
 You can take a picture and prove that this car has been there, at least since you uploaded the picture on your proofile, since you can't mess with the timestamp.
-5. You just had an amazing idea.
-You want to be credited for it.
-You uploaded a video explaining it.
+5. You just had an amazing idea - a 1,000,000$ idea.
+You want to prove you had it.
+You uploaded a video or document explaining it.
 You were the first one doing it.
 It's yours.
 Forever.
 6. You have information that has been censored by other platforms/government/wtvr.
 Upload your video, document, picture or audio - it won't be censored here.

 ### How to set it up?